innot/PET-Digital-Simulation/README.md

 The simulation can be started immediately by pressing the ▶ button on the upper toolbar.

-The speed of the simulation can be controlled by the 16MHz Clock Component in the DEBUG frame.
+The speed of the simulation can be controlled by the 16MHz clock component in the DEBUG frame.
 ![Clock Element](./docs/images/clock_element.png)

 A right click opens a dialog box where the simulated speed can be selected.
-Deselect the `Start real time clock` checkmark to step through the simulation cycle-by-cycle by repeatedly clicking on the clock element.
+Deselect the `Start real time clock` checkmark to step through the simulation cycle-by-cycle by repeatedly clicking on the clock component.

 In this mode it is also possible to set breakpoints on signals and run the simulation until a breakpoint is hit.